Flux Outdoor Privacy Notice

-We hold our data with Amazon Web Servers who are contracted by us for the provision of technical services.
+We hold our data with Amazon Web Services who are contracted by us for the provision of technical services.
 The information and content held on our Website is deployed geographically to maximise user experience.
 All information that could identify individuals within the European Union is stored exclusively within the European Union.

 How we secure your personal information

 We take the security of your personal data very seriously.
 Our approach to information security is constantly evolving and continually reviewed to ensure that we are inline with industry best practices from both technological and business process perspectives.
 We have policies and practices in place that not only ensure our compliance under the DPA but also the GDPR, including training and adequate procedures put in place for any staff that handle or have access to sensitive information.